Data-Simply/pyretailscience/docs/analysis_modules.md

 ![Image title](assets/images/analysis_modules/plots/line_plot.svg){ align=right loading=lazy width="50%"}

-Line plots are particularly good for visualizing sequences that resemble time-based data, such as:
+Line plots are particularly good for visualizing sequences that are ordered or sequential, but not necessarily categorical, such as:

 - Days since an event (e.g., -2, -1, 0, 1, 2)
 - Months since a competitor opened